VCityTeam/UD-SV/UD-Doc/Devel/Design/DesignNote013.md

-# Proposition to represent billboards in UDV
+# Proposition to represent billboards in UD-Viz

-We present here a first proposition to modelize a billboard in UDV using JS-library Three.js:
+We present here a first proposition to modelize a billboard in UD-Viz using JS-library Three.js:
 A billboard is a plane geometry supporting an image that we want to represent.
 A billboard is placed above the point of the city that it represents.
 It is linked to it by a so called "anchor line", representing the depency of the document to the geographic coordinates.